A Sampling Profiler for Python

 To get around this I’m using setuptools_rust package to build the py-spy binary, and then overriding the distutils install command to copy the built binary into the python scripts folder.
 By doing this with prebuilt wheels for supported platforms means that we can install py-spy with pip, and not require a Rust compiler on the machine that this is being installed onto.

-Does this run on BSD?
-Support 32-bit Windows?
+Does py-spy support 32-bit Windows?
 Integrate with PyPy?
-Work with USC-16 versions of Python2?
+Work with USC2 versions of Python2?

 Not yet =).

 py-spy is heavily inspired by Julia Evans excellent work on rbspy.
-In particular, the code to generate the flamegraphs is taken directly from rbspy, and this project uses the read-process-memory and proc-maps crates that were spun off from rbspy.
+In particular, the code to generate flamegraph and speedscope files is taken directly from rbspy, and this project uses the read-process-memory and proc-maps crates that were spun off from rbspy.

-Py-spy is released under the GNU General Public License v3.0, see the LICENSE file for the full text.
+py-spy is released under the MIT License, see the LICENSE file for the full text.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.